ovh/docs/pages/platform/kubernetes-k8s/responsibility-model/guide.en-gb.md

 ---
 title: Managed Kubernetes - Responsibility model
 excerpt: 'Shared responsibilities between OVHcloud and the customer'
-updated: 2023-07-05
+updated: 2023-07-06
 ---

-The RACI below details shared responsibilities between OVHcloud and the customer for Kubernetes Managed service.
+The RACI below details shared responsibilities between OVHcloud and the customer for the the Managed Kubernetes service.
 This shared model can help relieve the customer’s operational burden.

 ## RACI definition